Orihuela: City and suburbs

-The municipality had a total population of 92,000 inhabitants at the beginning of 2013, of which the city of Orihuela only accommodated 33,943 of them.
+The municipality had a total population of 92,000 inhabitants at the beginning of 2013, of which the city of Orihuela accommodated 33,943.
 Another major locality within the municipality is the tourist centre of Dehesa de Campoamor, also known as Orihuela Costa, located on the coast, more than 20 km from Orihuela.
 It had 33,277 inhabitants at the beginning of 2013.

 Only 59.6% of the local population are Spanish; the British account for almost 20%, followed by the Irish, Bulgarians and Moroccans, with around 3% each.
-In total there are people from 106 different nationalities currently living in Orihuela.
+In total there were people of 106 different nationalities living in Orihuela as of 2013.

 The metropolitan area of Orihuela includes the eleven municipalities of Vega Baja del Segura: Benejúzar, Benferri, Beniel, Bigastro, Callosa de Segura, Cox, Jacarilla, Rafal, Redován and Santomera.
-It had a total population of 151,358 inhabitants at the beginning of 2006, and a total area of 510,3 km2.
+It had a total population of 151,358 inhabitants at the beginning of 2006, and a total area of 510.3 km2.

-The municipality of Orihuela include all these villages:
+The municipality of Orihuela includes the following villages: